anoopjeerige/leetcode-ds-algo/README.md

 # leetcode-ds-algo
-Data Structures and Algorithms from the Leetcode Explore sections And few exercise problems
+Data Structures and Algorithms from the Leetcode Explore sections along with few exercise problems.